 On October 3, 2018, the Wi-Fi Alliance introduced new designations for these Wi-Fi standards, using numbers.
 As a result, 802.11ax is called Wi-Fi 6 (because it’s the 6th generation of Wi-Fi), 802.11ac is therefore called Wi-Fi 5, etc. More on the table below:

-- In real-world usage, you’ll generally get about two-third of the ceiling speeds, at most.
+In my experience, in real-world usage, you’ll generally get about two-third of the ceiling speeds, at most.

-- A Wi-Fi connection’s speed is that of the weakest party.
-For example, if you use a Wi-Fi 5 client with a Wi-Fi 4 router, the connection between the two will be that of the Wi-Fi 4 standard.
+Also, a Wi-Fi connection’s speed between two parties shares the same principle of a network connection — it’s that of the slowest party.
+For example, if you use a Wi-Fi 5 client with a Wi-Fi 4 router, the connection between the two will adhere to the latter.

 This new naming convention is a welcome change.
 You don’t need to wonder which is better ac, n or ax anymore.
 And it just makes sense that a higher number of Wi-Fi means newer and faster standard.